Arellano-Jann/network-analysis/README.md

 - Details: evaluate the model on the test data,
 - Output: returning an accuracy value.

+### Direct Multi-Class Classification with Resampling
+Perform data resampling to handle the unbalanced data distribution, and then conduct multi-class classification using MLP and random forest

 `data_resampling(df, sampling_strategy)`
 - Input: This function should take the dataframe as input, undersample it using sampling_strategy
 - Details: Perform data resampling to handle the unbalanced data distribution, and then conduct multi-class classification using MLP and random forest.
 - Output: return the resampled df.

-Hierarchical Multi-Class Classification (30 points) Perform binary classification first (benign vs. malicious) using MLP.
+### Hierarchical Multi-Class Classification Functions
+Perform binary classification first (benign vs. malicious) using MLP.
 Once a sample has been identified as malicious, perform multi-class classification to identify what kind of malicious activity is occurring using random forest.

 `improved_data_split(df)`
-- This function will take the original data df into train and test sets that both contain all the categories.
-Return train and test dataframes: df_train, and df_test. get_binary_dataset(df)
+- Input: This function will take the original data df
+- Details: Transforms the df into train and test sets that both contain all the categories.
+- Output: Return train and test dataframes: df_train, and df_test.

+`get_binary_dataset(df)`
+- Input: This function will take a df
-- Convert df into a binary dataset and return i
+- Details: Transfom df into a binary dataset
+- Output: Returns the binary df